RomanTysiachnik/SnappyShrimp/README.md

         with context: Context = Context(),`

 - presentation: for specific device
-- context: layoutDirection, contentSizeCategory and name could be chosen be user and not dependent from device, but seted "unspecified" by default
+- context: layoutDirection, contentSizeCategory and name should be chosen be user and does not depend from device, but seted "unspecified" by default

 How to set up:

-1. add it as a submodule to project
+1. add it as a submodule to your project
 2. run this comand `git submodule update --init --recursive`